kai687/sphinxawesome-theme/docs/about.md

 ---
 orphan: true
 layout: "without-sidebar"
+myst:
   html_meta:
     description: The Awesome Sphinx Theme is built on top of open-source assets.
 Click to learn more.
 ---

 (sec:about)=